 6. Promote gallbladder health and prevent gallstones

-The gallbladder, located under the liver, is what stores the bile produced in the liver.
+The gallbladder stores the bile produced in the liver.
 Bile aids in fat digestion.

 The University of Maryland Medical Center suggests the use of milk thistle for gallbladder detoxification.

-As part of keeping gallbladder health up, milk thistle works towards preventing gallstones.
+Milk thistle supports the prevention of gallstones.
 Gallstones occur when bile hardens.
 These stones could block a passageway in your gallbladder, leading to pain and possibly a gallbladder attack.

-Natural Alternative Remedy says the silymarin in milk thistle raises bile solubility, encouraging circulation and lowering the chances of bile hardening and turning into a painful gallstone.
+Natural Alternative Remedy says silymarin raises bile solubility, encouraging circulation and lowering the chances of bile hardening and turning into a painful gallstone.

 7. Aid digestion

-A combination of some of the previous benefits is what brings us to this one.
-Your body is a machine, in order to have a successful digestive system, the rest of your organs need to be in tip-top shape too.
+Your body is a machine, and in order to have a successful digestive system, the rest of your organs need to be in tip-top shape too.

 Through the improvement of bile circulation, reduction of liver inflammation and the repair of damaged cells that we’ve previously mentioned, your overall digestive health improves.

-According to the Underground Health Reporter, milk thistle promotes overall intestinal health but has also been known to treat digestive problems like constipation and even irritable bowel syndrome.
-Milk thistle aids these problems as it acts as “a demulcent, which means it softens and moisturizes the mucous membranes, healing inflamed intestinal walls and calming the symptoms.”
+According to the Underground Health Reporter, milk thistle promotes overall intestinal health but has also been known to treat digestive problems like constipation and even Irritable Bowel Syndrome.
+It acts as “a demulcent, which means it softens and moisturizes the mucous membranes, healing inflamed intestinal walls and calming the symptoms.”

 8. Help calm seasonal allergies

-There’s nothing worse than the symptoms of seasonal allergies.
-Runny nose, sneezing, itchy eyes and headaches.
+There’s nothing worse than seasonal allergy symptoms: runny nose, sneezing, itchy eyes and headaches…the list goes on.
 These reactions can come from pollen, dust and mold, just to name a few of the culprits.